jupyterhub/zero-to-jupyterhub-k8s/doc/source/tools.rst

 track of all these changes on the backend, and provides a single address to manage your deployment.

-For more information about services, see the `Kubernetes Documentation <https://kubernetes.io/docs/concepts/services-networking/service/>`_.
+For more information about services, see the `Kubernetes documentation about services <https://kubernetes.io/docs/concepts/services-networking/service/>`_.

 Namespace
 *********